agmoss/klearlink-api/README.md

 - `percentage_of_non_compliant_payments`: Percentage of payments that are non-compliant (non-compliant payments / total payments) * 100
 - `current_delinquency_status`: Boolean indicating if the borrower is currently in a non-compliant state
 - `historical_delinquency_rate`: Ratio of non-compliant periods to total periods (non-compliant periods / total periods)
+- `multi_account_phone_usage`: Number of matched records with a different phone number than the first record
+- `multi_account_email_usage`: Number of matched records with a different email address than the first record
+- `insolvency_status_indicator`: Boolean indicating if the borrower is currently insolvent (has any insolvency-related consumer information indicator)
+- `repeated_insolvency_flag`: Boolean indicating if the borrower has been insolvent multiple times (has multiple insolvency-related consumer information indicators)
+- `high_frequency_applicant`: Boolean indicating if the borrower has made multiple applications within a 24-hour period

 :::info
 For real-time updates on consumer matches, use the KlearWatch interface.